mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 * A **interval** variable has values that are ordered, and the difference between has meaning, but there is no absolute 0 point, which makes it difficult to interpret differences in terms of absolute magnitude.
 Money value is an example of an interval level variable, which may sound a bit counterintuitive.
 Money can take negative values, which makes it impossible to say that someone with 1 million Euros on his bank account has twice as much money as someone that has 1 million Euros in debt.
 The [Big Mac Index](https://en.wikipedia.org/wiki/Big_Mac_Index) is another case in point.
 * A **ratio** variable has values like interval variables, but here there is an absolute 0 point.
 0 Kelvin is an example: there is no temperature below 0 Kelvin, which also means that the 700 degrees Kelvin is twice as hot as 350 degrees Kelvin.
 Quantities are the only example in my field that I know of.

 The level of measurement of the variable determines which type of test you can use.
 The main distinction between tests are the parametric versus nonparametric tests.
-Parametric tests make assumptions about the defining properties of the variable's distribution of the population.
-Mostly they assume that the variable is normally distributed for the population.
-In my experience in Marketing they never are (please let me know if you have an example in which it is the case).
-So for me, this rules out parametric tests.
+Nonparametric tests are the tests that I've categorized here in the Categorical and Ordinal variables.
+Parametric tests can only be done from interval and ratio variables, but additionaly tests make assumptions about the defining properties of the variable's distribution of the population.
+Mostly they assume that the variable is normally distributed for the population (i.e. [Gaussian](https://en.wikipedia.org/wiki/Normal_distribution)).
+In my experience in Marketing variables never follow a Gaussian distribution (please let me know if you have an example in which it is the case).
+So for me, this rules out parametric tests, and whenever I think I have an interval or ratio level variable I still take the tests associated with ordinal variables.
+The downside to my approach is that the nonparametric tests are less powerful for detecting effects, so it makes my conclusions more conservative.

 # Putting it all together